They Broke Barriers, Built Companies, and Became Role Models

 The two recipients were honored for outstanding contributions to the Northeastern community while serving as pioneers in their own right.

-Shapazian, who started her career as a bench chemist and rose to assistant chief operating officer at Polaroid, later became executive vice president at Maytag, overseeing a $4 billion consumer business and 18,000 employees.
+Shapazian, who started her career as a bench chemist, later became assistant chief operating officer at Polaroid, then joined Maytag as executive vice president of the $4 billion, 18,000-employee consumer business.
 She served on several corporate boards and chaired committees that were focused on technology, strategy, and operational excellence.

 Shapazian has served on Northeastern’s Board of Trustees in several roles since 1992.
 Her endowment of the Carole Shapazian Research Co-op Fund has enabled many scholars to complete co-ops at leading research laboratories, hospitals, and nonprofits.